Neradon/Dasui/README.md

 For custom background image, place the image with the filename "background.png" next to your dasui.css file.
 (Folder should be this  "ChilloutVR\ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest")
 ![Custom Backgroundimage](https://i.imgur.com/hcu7Y12.jpg)

+Support for DjShinters VideoRemote which can be found here: https://github.com/DjShinter/VideoRemote

 # FEEDBACK
 If you found a bug or have a good idea for the UI, feel free to use the issues system on github or contact me on discord (Neradon#2898)